Altitude's Guide to the Best Open Banking Platforms in 2021

 Plaid is a well-known aggregator based in San Francisco, that is used to connect to banks by over 2,600 applications.
 Among Plaid’s clients are familiar names such as Venmo, Betterment, Square Cash App, and Robinhood.
 Plaid has been traditionally using screen scraping and bi-lateral data sharing agreements to obtain client and account data.
 In May 2020, Plaid announced the launch of Plaid Exchange, its open banking solution, to become an official channel for banks to share financial data.

 Connected to over 1100 financial institutions.

 An extensive list of Fintech implementations.

 API management tools are minimal and not fully fleshed out.

 We believe that Plaid will be one of the leading providers in open banking due to their extensive network of financial institution relationships, partner implementations, and ease of use of their product.
 Plaid has significant and ever expanding footing in both sides of the market.
-We have partnered with Plaid as an implementation partner.

 One of the oldest established Silicon Valley software giants, Oracle has a mature suite of banking products.
 It is no surprise that Oracle has also released an open banking solution that complements and integrates natively with its core banking products.

 Mature company and platform.
 Oracle features over 1600 APIs for open banking and core banking functions (see Figure 2).